APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.          Expires December 13, 2018               [Page 5]
+Huston, et al.           Expires January 3, 2019                [Page 5]

-Internet-Draft         DNSSEC Trusted Key Sentinel             June 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel             July 2018

    MUST be empty, ignoring all other documents which specify content of the ANSWER section.

+   Instruction "return original answer" means that the resolver MUST process the query without any further special processing; that is, exactly as if the mechanism described in this document was not implemented or disabled.

 3. Sentinel Tests for a Single DNS Resolver